How Common Are Headaches in Honolulu?

 1. Ferri, Fred MD.
 Ferri’s Clinical Advisor, 2012 ed.
 Philadelphia, PA: Mosby; 2012.

-1. National Headache Foundation.
+2. National Headache Foundation.
 Headache FAQ. https://www.headaches.org/headache-faq/ (accessed 13 August 2015).

-To schedule a consultation call 808-201-1324 or simply click the button below.
-If you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.
+To schedule a consultation with Dr. Breuwet, call our Honolulu office at 808-201-1324.
+You can also click the button below. consultation 300x53 300x53 1 If you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.